alvinxhan/PhyCLIP/README.md

 3. You need to install a Gurobi licence next.
 Visit http://www.gurobi.com/registration/academic-license-reg to register for a free Gurobi account.
 Follow the instructions in the verification email from Gurobi to set your password and login to your Gurobi account via https://www.gurobi.com/login.

 4. You can now access https://user.gurobi.com/download/licenses/free-academic to request for a free academic license.

-To install the license:  ```$ grbgetkey XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` where ```XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` is your unique license key stipulated in the License Detail page.
-Note that an active internet connection from a recognized academic domain (e.g. '.edu' addresss) is required.
+5. To install the license:  ```$ grbgetkey XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` where ```XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` is your unique license key stipulated in the License Detail webpage.
+Note that an active internet connection from a recognized academic domain (e.g. '.edu' addresss) is required for this step.

 #### GLPK

+You can easily install both Pyomo and GLPK via Anaconda:
 ```
 $ conda install -c conda-forge pyomo glpk
 ```